giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 **Note:** You can only resize volumes formatted with one of the file systems XFS, Ext3, or Ext4.

-__Warning__: Expanding EBS volumes is a time consuming operation.
-Also, there is a per-volume quota of one modification every 6 hours.
+__Warning__: Expanding EBS volumes is a time-consuming operation.
+Also, there is a per-volume quota of 1 modification every 6 hours.

 ## Deleting Persistent Volumes